Blackmamba2000/angularAssignment1/README.md

 ## How to Run this Project

  1. Download and Install Node.js version 8.10 or higher.
 The Node.js will also install npm tool.
- 2. Once you have installed Node.js and npm, download the source code from GitHub.com
+ 2. Once you have installed Node.js and npm, download the source code from here.
  3. Go to the root of the source code folder and type this in command below.
 Use Terminal if your using Mac/Linux or if your using Windows use the Command Prompt.